 These remedies do not force change—they support emotional safety, allowing healing to unfold naturally.

-A Christian Healing Prayer for Hashimoto’s
+A Healing Prayer for Hashimoto’s

 I come to You carrying burdens I was never meant to hold.